 A summary of the more significant recommended modifications is provided below.
-For a more detailed summary, see Attachment A, which provides a table of the seventy-nine proposed changes, as well as Attachment B, which provides a red-line version of all proposed Guidelines changes.
-It also should be noted that for simplicity, proposed revisions deemed non-substantive (i.e., wording/grammatical, streamlining, and minor clarifications) are generally not identified.
+More detail is provided in Attachment A, which includes a table of the 77 proposed changes, as well as Attachment B, which provides a red-line version of the Guidelines in track changes format.
+It should be noted that proposed revisions deemed non-substantive (i.e., wording/grammatical, streamlining, and minor clarifications) are generally not identified in this report.

-Guidelines updates for this off-cycle review include new and updated definitions, clarifications and changes to relevant precepts, changes to programming requirements, some clarification on scope changes for Project V, and changes related to required documentation for final payments.
-The most significant of the proposed revision are listed below:
+Guideline updates for this off-cycle review include new and updated definitions, clarifications and changes to relevant precepts, changes to programming requirements, some clarification on scope changes for Project V, and changes related to required documentation for final payments.
+The most significant of the proposed revisions include the following: